Jmike-dev/jmike-dev/README.md

-# Hi there 👋,I'm Mike a front-end developer
+## 🚀 About Me

-I am passionate in building great UI and UX design as well as writing maintainable code.
-I hope to work with you soon an build your products the right technology for the job.
+Hey there!
+Am Michael, a front-end software developer.
+I'm passionate about creating elegant and efficient solutions to complex problems.
+Teamwork and colaboration are important when it comes to building software solutions and I exel on both.
+I hope to work with you soon

 # langauges and framework
 <img align="left" alt="TypeScript" width="40px" style="padding-right:20px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-plain.svg" />